Scientology: Allegations of coerced abortions

 Australian Senator Nick Xenophon gave a speech to the Australian Parliament in November 2009, about statements he had received from former Scientologists.
 He said that he had been told members of the organization had coerced pregnant female employees to have abortions.
 "I am deeply concerned about this organisation and the devastating impact it can have on its followers," said Senator Xenophon, and he requested that the Australian Senate begin an investigation into Scientology.
 According to the letters presented by Senator Xenophon, the organization was involved in "ordering" its members to have abortions.

 Former Scientologist Aaron Saxton sent a letter to Senator Xenophon stating he had participated in coercing pregnant women within the organization to have abortions.
 "Aaron says women who fell pregnant were taken to offices and bullied to have an abortion.
 If they refused, they faced demotion and hard labour.
 Aaron says one staff member used a coat hanger and self-aborted her child for fear of punishment," said Senator Xenophon.
 Carmel Underwood, another former Scientologist, said she had been put under "extreme pressure" to have an abortion, and that she was placed into a "disappearing programme", after refusing.
-Underwood was the executive director of Scientology's branch in Sydney, Australia.
+Underwood was the executive director of Scientology's branch in Sydney.

 Scientology spokesman Tommy Davis said these statements are "utterly meritless".
 Mike Ferriss, the head of Scientology in New Zealand, told media that "There are no forced abortions in Scientology".
-Scientology spokesperson Virginia Stewart likewise rejected the statements and asserted "The Church of Scientology considers the family unit and children to be of the utmost importance and does not condone nor force anyone to undertake any medical procedure whatsoever."
+Scientology spokesperson Virginia Stewart likewise denied the statements and asserted "The Church of Scientology considers the family unit and children to be of the utmost importance and does not condone nor force anyone to undertake any medical procedure whatsoever."

 Allegation of human trafficking and other crimes against women

 A number of women have sued the Church of Scientology, alleging a variety of complaints including human trafficking, rape, forced labor, and child abuse.
-In 2009, Marc and Claire Headley sued the Church of Scientology alleging human trafficking.
+In 2009, two former Sea Org employees, Marc and Claire Headley, sued the Church of Scientology alleging human trafficking.